IN BRIGHTEST DAY1 of 12

 Since then, he'd redeemed himself by sacrificing himself to reignite the sun in 1996's The Final Night event, and returned as the Spectre as a result of 1999's Day of Judgment crossover (written by one Geoff Johns, in fact), but the idea of Hal as a Green Lantern — especially the premier Green Lantern — was something abandoned to nostalgia and wishful thinking.
 Within just six issues, Johns changed that — and without damaging then-current Kyle Rayner's reputation, surprisingly.

-Maybe there was room for multiple GLs in comics, after all.
+Maybe there was room for multiple GLs in comic books, after all.

 Simply stating that it's actually difficult to muster up the willpower to do anything with the ring — never mind use it for superheroics — was something that made the Lanterns just a little bit cooler.